bmbln/CEU_DE1_course/Term_Project_1/Documentation.md

 # Sales of vintage postcards – real dataset
-This folder contains all my work files used for the term project 1 in Data Engineering 1.
 I built a MySQL schema using the sales and stock database of a previous client of mine on vintage postcards.

 In this project, I’m planning to
 - identify large, returning Customers who are purchasing a lot, oftentimes via different sales channels
-- analyze market performance (country level)
+- analyze market performance by countries
 - analyze order size

 ## Data source – nature and challenges